Berserk-Games/Tabletop-Simulator-API/docs/info.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), Info has its own member variables.
-They allow for direct access to the Info's properties.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="name"></a>name | Name of the current game. | [<span class="tag str"></span>](types.md)